dennishnf/project-xr-glasses/README.md

 2. Go to "Settings Build and Run", then select "Android" and then "Switch Platform".

-3. Install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Pluigin.
+3. Install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Plugin.

 4. That's all :)